sarahcarey/McDaniel_lab_cluster/array_jobs.md

 rm
 ````

 _Man_ is also a good one to know; Less so within the scripts but it’s “an interface to the on-line reference manuals”.
-On the cluster, you can type “man” then any of these commands to get the description and the flag options (e.g. “man ls”)
+On the cluster, we can type “man” then any of these commands to get the description and the flag options (e.g. “man ls”)

 Here is what each of these commands is defined to do:
 ```{r analysis, results="markup"}